BBN-Q/libaps2/doc/installation.rst

 or behind a firewall.
 The APS2 can also be setup to obtain a dynamically assigned IP address from a DHCP server.
 The ``flash`` utitily can be used to toggle between static and dynamic but the APS2 must be reset or power cycled for the setting to take effect.
-If the DHCP look up fails the
+If the DHCP look-up fails the system will fall back to its static IP address.

 The control computer must be on the same subnet as the APS2 to respond to returning packets.
-Most operating systems allow multiple IP addresses to coexist on the same network card so the control computer must add a virtual IP on the subnet.
+Most operating systems allow multiple IP addresses to coexist on the same network card so the control computer can add a virtual IP on the APS2 subnet.

 Windows
 ~~~~~~~~~~~~~~